LukasMMarinovic/knmp_win/README.md

 ## Is that it?
 No, of course not! the program also:

-- loops the noise at an 1/2 hour rate (and no, not exactly an hour, the time constantly changes to reduce predictability)
+- loops the noise at a 1/2 hour rate (and no, not exactly 30 minutes.
+The time constantly changes to reduce predictability)
 - auto-runs off of a USB flash drive(sadly this feature doesn't work on Win7+)
 - for non-auto-run compatible systems, the file can be copied onto the computer, and will execute on startup.
 - adjusts the computer's volume right before playing the noise and resets it afterwards(not implemented yet)